Skip to content

 Section titled “Ocular Immune Privilege and the Impact of ICI”

-• The blood-retinal barrier (BRB) limits the entry of peripheral T cells into the eye.
+• The blood-retinal barrier (BRB) restricts the entry of peripheral T cells into the eye.

-ICI directly targets these PD-1/PD-L1-dependent immune privilege mechanisms, creating a risk of intraocular T cell activation 1).
+ICIs directly target these PD-1/PD-L1-dependent immune privilege mechanisms, creating a risk of intraocular T cell activation1).

-Type 1b: Ocular-specific tissue-resident memory T cells are expanded and activated by ICIs, causing autoimmune retinopathy1).
+Type 1b: Eye-specific tissue-resident memory T cells are expanded and activated by ICI, causing autoimmune retinopathy1).

 Type 2: Bystander vasculitis

-Systemic inflammation associated with ICI use nonspecifically disrupts the blood-retinal barrier1).
+Systemic inflammation enhancement associated with ICI use nonspecifically disrupts the blood-retinal barrier1).

-Perivascular lymphoplasmacytic infiltration by CD4+ T cells and upregulation of adhesion molecules cause retinal vasculitis and arteriovenous occlusion1).
+Perivascular lymphoplasmacytic infiltration by CD4+ T cells and increased expression of adhesion molecules cause retinal vasculitis and arteriovenous occlusion1).

 Type 3: Autoantibody-mediated